audiofilter/SoftFM/README.md

 See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more information.
 SoftFM has been tested successfully with RTL-SDR 0.5.3.

-To install SoftFM, download and unpack the source code and go to the top level directory.
+To install MonoFM, download and unpack the source code and go to the top level directory.
 Then do like this:

  $ mkdir build